pmediano/ComputationalNeurodynamics/README.md

 ## News

+- 22.X.2015: Added slides for the Python tutorial.
+Added some code for Ex2.
+- 19.X.2015: Replaced .docx files with .pdf files to make equations readable.
 - 18.X.2015: Added code and problem sheet for Exercise 1.
-- 19.X.2015: Replaced .docx files with .pdf files to make equations readable.